How to lighten up a dark hallway in a home using a few of my room brighting tips.

 …navy and white hallway with a faux transom above the door.

 To compliment the new navy paint, paneled walls, ceiling light fixture and faux transom over the door, I made another quick, easy and affordable update that compliments the other updates I made to the room.
-Do you see what else I changed?

 I changed all the doorknobs from crusty old antique brass to shiny new nickel.